-God is sovereign and has dominion over the created order, no matter how glorious or out of control the world can become.
-Through human history, the kingdoms of man have greatly desired autonomy as it relates to our Creator.
-Simply put, we want God’s stuff (i.e. glory, gold, & goods) in a world free from his rule over us.
-In our fallen condition we love the provision, but despise the Provider.
+God is sovereign and has dominion over the created order, no matter how glorious or chaotic the world may become.
+Throughout human history, the kingdoms of man have greatly desired autonomy in relation to our Creator.
+Simply put, we want God’s blessings (i.e., glory, gold, and goods) in a world free from His rule over us.
+In our fallen condition, we love the provision but despise the Provider.

-Understanding the Genesis 11 story is a needed to fully appreciate the depth of contempt with God the kingdoms of men (nations) have that is written about in Psalm 2.
-The chronology of human history is rife with wars and conflicts (both foreign & civil).
-However, one thing sinful man can establish a consensus and coalition on is how to exalt himself to overthrow God.
+Understanding the Genesis 11 story is essential to fully appreciate the contempt that the kingdoms of men (nations) have for God, as described in Psalm 2.
+The chronology of human history is rife with wars and conflicts (both foreign and civil).
+However, one thing sinful humanity can establish a consensus on is how to exalt themselves in an attempt to overthrow God.

-The biography of man reveals an incessant pursuit aimed to enthrone himself as ruler of the world through his systems of government and false religions.
-By worshipping things made in creation instead of the Creator, man has lifted his heart up against God, to thus deify himself to be worshipped.
-In speaking of fallen man, Paul writes,
+The biography of man reveals an incessant pursuit to enthrone himself as ruler of the world through systems of government and false religions.
+By worshiping things created instead of the Creator, humanity has lifted its heart against God, thus deifying itself to be worshipped.
+In speaking of fallen man, Paul writes in Romans 1:21-25:

 Why Do the Nations Continually Plot in Vain? (v1-3)

-David appears to be somewhat amazed at the rebellious disposition of nations against God.
-Like in the Tower of Babel, the kingdoms gather to conspire to overthrow of God.
-David says, “…the rulers take counsel together, against the Lord and against his anointed…” Why are they plotting an insurrection?
-Answer: They desire to be free from the authority and rule of God’s Anointed One, thus, “Let us burst their bonds apart and cast away their cords from us.”
+David appears somewhat amazed by the rebellious disposition of nations against God.
+Like in the Tower of Babel, the kingdoms gather to conspire to overthrow Him.
+David states (verse 2), “…the rulers take counsel together against the Lord and against his anointed...”
+Why are they plotting an insurrection?
+The answer is that they desire to be free from the authority and rule of God’s Anointed One, thus (verse 3), “Let us burst their bonds apart and cast away their cords from us.”

-Such machinations of man’s heart remains unchanged in our post-modern world.
-The Bible declares that Jesus Christ (the Anointed One referred to in Psalm 2) inherited authority and rule over all creation as a result to the works of the cross.
-He is the King of kings, the Lord of lords right NOW……..not just in some distant future.
-Hebrews teaches,
+The Bible declares that Jesus Christ (the Anointed One referred to in Psalm 2) inherited authority and rule over all creation as a result of the work of the cross and his resurrection.
+He is the King of kings and the Lord of lords right NOW—not just in some distant future.
+Hebrews teaches (Heb 10:12-13):

-“But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, (13) waiting from that time until his enemies should be made a footstool for his feet (Heb 10:12-13, cf. Eph 1:19-23).”
+“But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, (13) waiting from that time until his enemies should be made a footstool for his feet (cf. Eph 1:19-23).”

-As trial and tribulations continually grow like birth pangs in this age, the nations still do not seek God in Christ for the answers.
-They continue to reject the Him and His gospel message, as they do not want to be under His authority (cf. Lk 19:11-27).
-To them, God’s message of salvation is folly to accept and submit to.
+As trials and tribulations continually grow like birth pangs in this age, the nations still do not seek God in Christ for answers.
+They continue to reject Him and His gospel message because they do not want to be under His authority (cf. Lk 19:11-27).
+To them, God’s message of salvation is foolish to accept and submit to.
+Paul teaches (1 Cor 1:18):

-“For the word of the cross is folly to those who are perishing, but to those how are being saved it is the power of God (1 Cor 1:18).”
+“For the word of the cross is folly to those who are perishing, but to those who are being saved it is the power of God.”

-“For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot (Rom 8:7).”
+“For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.”

-It is wise for the believer to have a biblical expectation of why there is enmity between God and fallen man.
-We should not marvel at this, but be encouraged that God has revealed this to us through his Word and saved us from the corruption of the earth by granting us citizenship of a heavenly kingdom.
+It is wise for believers to have a biblical expectation of why there is enmity between God and fallen man.
+We should not marvel at this but be encouraged that God has revealed it to us through His Word and saved us from the corruption of the earth by granting us citizenship in a heavenly kingdom.

 Response from Heaven (v4-6)

 God’s answer is two-fold.
-First, an anthropomorphic description is used to describe in human terms the reaction of God.
-Observing the folly of such plotting by man, he “laughs.”
-God’s contempt for man’s evil plan ignites his wrath that now lays heavily on them.
-His resolution is to install his King in Jerusalem (Zion) to end this rebellion.
-In the Old Testament, God anointed king David as ruler over Israel and through him God subjugated all the surrounding enemies (nations) that opposed him and his chosen people (2 Sam 8, 1 Chr 18).
+First, an anthropomorphic description is used to convey God’s reaction in human terms.
+Observing the folly of such plotting by man, the Bible states that He “laughs.”
+God’s contempt for man’s evil plans ignites His wrath, which now lies heavily upon them.
+His resolution is to install His King in Jerusalem (Zion) to end this rebellion.
+In the Old Testament, God anointed King David as ruler over Israel, and through him, God subjugated all the surrounding enemies (nations) that opposed Him and His chosen people (2 Sam 8, 1 Chr 18).

-Likewise, Jesus Christ is the eternal King and descendant of David.
-By his death and resurrection he freed those who placed their faith in him from the bondage of sin and defeated the devil’s power over death.
-He conquered our true enemies under the power of the blood stained cross.
+Likewise, Jesus Christ is the eternal King and a descendant of David.
+By His death and resurrection, He freed those who placed their faith in Him from the bondage of sin and defeated the devil’s power over death.
+He conquered our true enemies under the power of the blood-stained cross.
+The Bible declares (Heb 2:14-15):

-“Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil (15) and deliver all those who through fear were subject to lifelong slavery (Heb 2:14-15).”
+“Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil (15) and deliver all those who through fear were subject to lifelong slavery.”

 Authority Over the Nations Decreed (v7-9)

-God affirms the king’s right to rule by the statement, “You are my Son.”
-This is direct quote from the Davidic Covenant (2 Sam 7:14), where the Lord establishes David as king of Israel.
-The usage of the title “son” takes on a messianic meaning here.
-Further, the text says, “…today I have begotten you,” which is ultimately reference to the Son of God, Jesus Christ.
-He has the right to rule and all of creation has been given to him as in “inheritance”.
-Paul taught,
+God affirms the king’s right to rule with the statement, “You are my Son.”
+This is a direct quote from the Davidic Covenant (2 Sam 7:14), where the Lord establishes David as king of Israel.
+However, the usage of the title “Son” takes on a messianic meaning here.
+Furthermore, the text states (verse 7), “…today I have begotten you,” which ultimately refers to the Son of God, Jesus Christ.
+He has the right to rule, and all of creation has been given to Him as an inheritance.
+Paul reinforces this truth when he teaches (Col 1:15-16):

 “He is the image of the invisible God, the firstborn of all creation.
-(16) For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominion or rulers or authorities – all things were created through him and for him (Col 1:15-16).”
+(16) For by Him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through Him and for Him.”

 Final Call to the Nations of Men (v10-12)